 Work in all weather.
 Farm work requires strong backs and happy hearts.
 Farm conditions are typically hot and sweaty, but we also work in the wind and the rain.
 Our passive solar hoophouses heat up quickly in full sun.
 It’s kind of like Bikram Yoga!

 Get dirty.
 Dirt will accumulate under your fingernails and tomato juices will stain your skin green.
 Most folks get a workout and leave with drenched t-shirts & sore muscles.
 There will almost certainly be mud on your boots during rainy seasons.

 Bring a great attitude in the face of challenge.
-Realistically, there will be days on the farm when a storm is rolling in and I need everyone to work quickly so we can get the flowers out of the field before they are destroyed by wind and rain.
+Realistically, there will be days on the farm when a storm is rolling in and we need to work quickly so we can get the flowers out of the field before they are destroyed by wind and rain.
 There will also be days when my little ones melt down and I need to cut out early to go make them lunch.
-We’ll work as a team to complete the morning’s tasks, and together we’ll encourage each other to keep it light and laugh at ourselves.

 Be reliable, honest, and thorough.
 In winter we design the farm’s crop plan and program offerings based on available resources.
 We are counting on you to plant, cultivate, and harvest vegetables and flowers in order to fulfill our mission of providing great organic produce to our community.
 The work of the farm requires that folks are committed to arriving on time and staying until the end.
 We’ve heard of other farms having trouble with folks cutting out midway through an internship, and we really don’t want that to happen on our farm.
 We want the work to be good and joyful for the whole crew.
 That’s the only way we can make this little farm go!

-If you’ve read the description above and you still want to apply for our 2019 Internship, click below.
+If you’ve read the description above and want to apply for our 2019 Internship, click below.